atorkhov/Spiffy/README.md

 -------------------
 This class provides a base domain model with filter, validation, and helper methods.

+* 	Additional features are lazy loaded and only initialized if used.
+This keeps the entities fast when necessary.
 *   Filterable
 *   Validatable
 *   Includes a toArray() and fromArray() method.